Focus on Medicare

 The premium depends on the applicants’ age at the time of buying the plan.

-Mrs. Wright purchased the same policy at the age of 75 and is paying monthly premium of $175.
+Mrs. Wright purchased the same policy at the age of 75 and is paying a monthly premium of $175.

 Attained-age-rated

-The premium goes with the age.
+The premium increases with age.

 This policy costs less to begin with but becomes highly expensive as people continue to grow older year by year.
 Inflation and other factors also affect the premium.